History of ESPN+ in Timeline

 October 22, 2020: ESPN.com Articles Paywalled and Radio Programs Moved to ESPN+

 On October 22, 2020, it was announced that a larger amount of ESPN.com articles would become paywalled behind ESPN+.
-It was also announced that video simulcasts of ESPN Radio programs would be moved exclusively to ESPN+ from the ESPN networks.
+Also, video simulcasts of ESPN Radio programs like The Dan Le Batard Show, Greeny, The Max Kellerman Show, Chiney & Golic Jr., and Jorge Ramos y Su Banda moved exclusively to ESPN+.

 Loading Video...

-In January 2021, Joe Hand Promotions launched a commercial subscription of ESPN+ for Business, providing limited live sports content via DirecTV to commercial establishments.
+In January 2021, Joe Hand Promotions began offering a commercial subscription of ESPN+ for Business, a version of ESPN+ that offers limited live sports content via DirecTV to commercial establishments.

 February 2021: ESPN+ Obtains Rights for Belgian Pro League

-In February 2021, ESPN+ obtained the rights for the Belgian Pro League, and are expected to broadcast 3 matches per week.
+In February 2021, ESPN+ obtained the rights for the Belgian Pro League, expecting to broadcast 3 matches per week.

-March 10, 2021: ESPN Re-acquires Rights to the National Hockey League
+March 10, 2021: ESPN Re-acquires Rights to National Hockey League

 On March 10, 2021, ESPN re-acquired rights to the National Hockey League under a new seven-year deal beginning in the 2021–22 season.
-Under this contract, ESPN+ holds exclusive rights to at least 50 games per-season, which are also available on Hulu.
+Under this contract, ESPN+ holds exclusive rights to at least 50 games per-season, which are also available on Hulu, simulcast rights to select ESPN games and all games on ABC.

 March 2021: ESPN+ Programming Available via Hulu

-In March 2021, ESPN+ programming became available via the Hulu website and apps for subscribers to both services, via a branded "ESPN+ on Hulu" hub.
+In March 2021, ESPN+ programming became available via the Hulu website and apps for subscribers to both services, through a branded "ESPN+ on Hulu" hub.

 September 2021: Hotstar Content Migrated to ESPN+ and Hulu

-In September 2021, Disney began to wind down the U.S. version of Hotstar, a streaming service targeting Indian Americans, and migrated its content exclusively to ESPN+ and Hulu.
-This included its rights to home matches of the India national cricket team and Indian Premier League.
+In September 2021, Disney began winding down the U.S. version of Hotstar and migrated its content, including rights to home matches of the India national cricket team and Indian Premier League, exclusively to ESPN+ and Hulu.

 2021: ESPN+ Gains Simulcast Rights to Monday Night Football